erskingardner/nostr-how/src/routes/pages/en/relays.md

 ## Should I run my own relay?

 For most people, no, it's not worth the hassle.
 That said, if you're technical and want to ensure that your speech is absolutely uncensorable or want to run a private relay for a small group, then you can and should run your own relay.
 This ensures that you always have a copy of all your Nostr posts and interactions for all time.
-We're working on a guide to this but in the meantime, [here is a guide](https://andreneves.xyz/p/set-up-a-nostr-relay-server-in-under) from Andre Neves on how to set up a Nostr relay.
+There are many different relay implementations written in many different programming languages or added to popular services like StartOS or Alby Hub.